On the roads less travelled

 OVERBOOKED: VENICE

-Several years ago, Unesco – the United Nations Educational, Scientific and Cultural Organisation – warned Venetian officials that the city could end up on its endangered list of heritage sites if they did not curb their enthusiasm for tourists.
+Several years ago, Unesco warned Venetian officials that the city could end up on its endangered list of heritage sites if they did not curb their enthusiasm for tourists.

 Officials responded with a raft of initiatives, such as relocating the cruise ship port to the mainland and banning new hotels in the historical city centre.